TheGewehr/Cetroleopter-Engine/README.md

  #Our first game engine... ( ͡° ͜ʖ ͡°)

-Cetroleopter Engine its a 3D graphics Engine for Game Development developped with C++ developped by Alvaro Milla & Alexandre Carreras.
+Cetroleopter Engine its a 3D graphics Engine for Game Development developped with C++ developped by Álvaro Milla & Alexandre Carreras.

 ### Engine Features: